annangiv/realworld-axum-leptos-modified/README.md

 - https://www.elephantsql.com/ for the database

-# Attempting to change the username primary key to uuid and make some improvements.
+# Revisions from original
 - This is Work in Progress
+- Attempting to change primary keys to UUid - DONE
+- Making some improvements along the way - TODO
+- Adding email confirmation # TODO
+- Adding image upload # TODO
+- Adding caching to improve performance - TODO